 Wouldn’t it be nice if you could just look at a simple table of features and costs and decide which home loan was best for your needs.
 However we don’t all drive the same cars because we all have different expectations and values – home loans offered by lenders are just the same.
-What works for one borrower may be a disaster for another and not even the most experienced ‘dinner table expert’ can’t fully understand all of your individual needs and your situation.
+What works for one borrower may be a disaster for another and not even the most experienced ‘dinner table expert’ can fully understand all of your individual needs, your situation or the latest offers and policies.
 Good mortgage brokers won’t just answer your questions – they will look for questions and options that you may not have even considered.